Weak Solutions in Nonlinear Poroelasticity with Incompressible Constituents: Main Results and Discussion

-\begin{remark} We note that the proofs of the above results can easily be modified, if instead of $k=k(z)$ we take $k=k(\mathbf x,t)$ to be a given $L^{\infty}((0,T) \times \Omega)$ - function.
-We choose the $z \mapsto k(z)$ framework here because it is the most appropriate for the end goal of working with the physically-motivated nonlinear problem. \end{remark}

-With the results for the general linear problem established, we obtain the first direct fixed point construction for existence of solutions to the quasilinear problem \eqref{system1}. \begin{theorem} Let all assumptions of Theorem \ref{th:main2} hold.
+With the results for the general linear problem established, { we can simplify our proofs in \cite{bgsw,BW21} and obtain the first direct fixed point construction for the existence of solutions to the quasilinear problem \eqref{system1}.}

+\begin{theorem} Let all assumptions of Theorem \ref{th:main2} hold.
 Assume additionally that $\bF\in L^2(0,T;L^2(\Omega))$.
 Then there exists a weak solution to the nonlinear problem \eqref{system1} that satisfies estimate \eqref{Thm2Estimate}.
-In addition, we have that ~~$\ds \|\bu\|_{L^2(0,T;\mathbf H^{2}(\Omega))}\leq C(\text{data}). $ \end{theorem} The above theorem depends upon elliptic regularity (our domain $\Omega$ is Lipschitz) for elasticity in the fixed point construction (to obtain compactness of the fixed point mapping).
-This is why we require more regularity on the {source of linear momentum} $\bF$ than {the two previous} results obtained for the linear problem. \begin{remark} There are several ways in which the above result could be sharpened, bearing in mind the analysis of \cite{bgsw} for nonhomogeneous mixed boundary conditions and corners.
-First, some regularity of $\bF$ could be sacrificed, since only an $\epsilon$ improvement of regularity over $\mathbf H^1(\Omega)$ is needed to gain compactness in $\bu$.
-We could also modify the result(s) to accommodate mixed boundary condition for elasticity, as well as the pressure---as is done in \cite{bgsw,show1}.\end{remark}

-Finally, we mention that the regularity criterion (in fact, a weak-strong uniqueness result) presented in \cite{BW21,sunnyplate} remains valid here.
-A future work will explicitly use the developments in this paper to construct strong solutions to the nonlinear problem \eqref{system1} satisfying the requisite regularity to, in fact, be unique.
+In addition, we have that ~~$\ds \|\bu\|_{L^2(0,T;\mathbf H^{2}(\Omega))}\leq C(\text{data}). $ \end{theorem} \begin{remark} { {The above theorem depends upon elliptic regularity for elasticity in the fixed point construction (to obtain compactness of the fixed point mapping).
+This is why also we require more regularity on the {source of linear momentum} $\bF$ than {the two previous} results obtained for the linear problem.
+(See Section \ref{regremarks} for more discussion.)}}\end{remark} We mention that the regularity criterion (in fact, a weak-strong uniqueness result) presented in \cite{BW21,sunnyplate} remains valid here.
+A future work will explicitly use these results to construct strong solutions to the nonlinear problem \eqref{system1} satisfying the requisite regularity { to be unique}.